panther-labs/pypanther-starter-kit/README.md

 ## License

-This project is licensed under the [AGPL-3.0 License] - see the LICENSE.txt file for details.
+This project is licensed under the [Apache 2.0 License] - see the LICENSE.txt file for details.